UPDATED 12/3/2024

 In a perversion of Prop.
 64’s intent, many local jurisdictions have moved to limit medical marijuana cultivation to six plants, claiming state law requires them to do that.
 In fact, AUMA added Health & Safety Code §11362.45 (i), which states: “Nothing in section 11362.1 shall be construed or interpreted to amend, repeal, affect, restrict, or preempt: Laws pertaining to the Compassionate Use Act of 1996 [Prop.
 215, which legalized the use and cultivation of medical marijuana in California].
 H&S §11362.5 creates an exemption to §11358 [making cannabis cultivation illegal] for a valid patient to cultivate a number of plants reasonably related to current medical need.
 See People v.
 Kelly, 47 Cal.4th 1008, 1049 (2010).

-FEDERAL MORE ACT WOULD HELP OFFSET COSTS FOR LOCALS
+FEDERAL LEGALIZATION WOULD HELP OFFSET COSTS FOR LOCALS

-The Marijuana Opportunity, Reinvestment, and Expungement Act (MORE) allows the Small Business Administration to support entrepreneurs and businesses as they seek to gain a foothold in the emerging cannabis industry.
+Legalizing cannabis at the federal level would allow the Small Business Administration to support entrepreneurs and businesses as they seek to gain a foothold in the emerging cannabis industry.
 This will help defray the cost of local governments getting involved in licensing the cannabis industry, and support equity applicants and other small businesses.
+Local activists can also advocate at the state and federal levels for change through NORML.

 LOCAL GOVERNMENTS HAVE RECEIVED GRANTS TO ASSIST EQUITY BUSINESSES